fabric8io/docker-maven-plugin/doc/manual.md

 * **ignorePermissions** indicates if existing file permissions should be ignored when creating the assembly archive.
 This value is `false` by default.

+In the event you do not need to include any artifacts with the image, you may safely omit this element from the configuration.

 ##### Docker Assembly

 With using the `descriptor` or `descriptorRef` option